MarkHooijkaas/savv/README.md

           3635393663386335340a564524626433366439323638613538656562366238656463633638616237
           6562
 ```
-When (re)encrypting this file with `savvy-encrypt`, savvy will check if the new value in the first line is still the same as the old secret value when decrypting the second line.
+When (re)encrypting this file with `savvy encrypt`, savvy will check if the new value in the first line is still the same as the old secret value when decrypting the second line.
 If this is the same, then the old encryption of the second part is being used, so there will be no change for version control.

 ## Automatic password generation
 It is also possible to let @savvy generate a password for you using the following syntax: